himanshup/creatify/README.md

 # Spotify Playlist Creator
 ![Image 1](https://raw.githubusercontent.com/himanshup/spotify-playlist-creator/master/screenshots/img1.png)

-Create a Spotify plyalist based on an artist or with songs from Billboard's top 100.
-To create a playlist based on an artist, just type their name in the search bar and select the artist.
-You will then get a list of related artists and the option to get the top tracks for each artist.
-After getting the top tracks, you have the option to save the playlist on Spotify.
-You can also see your top tracks/artists and make a playlist with them.
+Playlist Creator is a web app where users can easily create Spotify playlists.
+Created using React and Node.js.

 View it here https://playlistcreator.herokuapp.com/.
 You must be signed in to search for artists and create playlists.

 ## Features
-* Create playlist based on an artist
+* Create playlist based on an artist.
-* Create playlist with songs from Billboard's Top 100
+* Create playlist with songs from Billboard's Top 100.
-* Create playlist based on your top 50 tracks
+* Create playlist with your top 50 tracks.
-* Create playlist based on your top 10 artists
+* Create playlist based on your top 10 artists.

 ## Installation